se-edu/se-book/principles/lawOfDemeter/q-tick-trueFalse.md

 }
 ```

-- [ ] a.
-True
+- ( ) True
-- [ ] b.
-False
+- ( ) False

 <div slot="answer">

-- [ ] a.
-True
-- [x] b.
 False

-Explanation: The line “g.doSomething()” does not violate LoD because it is OK to invoke methods of objects created within a method.
+Explanation: The line `g.doSomething()` does not violate LoD because it is OK to invoke methods of objects created within a method.

 </div>
 </question>